ByiQ/lendyhop/README.md

 #Changes

+###2016/08/12

+* Tweaks
+ * Added new Cucumber tests
+ * Debugged old Cucumber tests
+ * Updated schema to allow 10 digit phone numbers

 ###2016/08/11

+* New Features
  * Added basic validations for
   * User creation
   * Item creation
   * Tag creation
   * Checkout
 * Bug fixes
  * Hitting 'Back' when on the checkout screen would check the item out